 I’m a news editor who is originally from Chicago and has worked as a mechanical engineer.
 I changed careers to study journalism and environmental studies.
 Starting a news website about clean energy has led to me working as a long-term contractor at Yale Center for Business and the Environment, where I teach online media skills to a lively group of motivated students.

 Our team is expanding the articles, infographics and videos published by Clean Energy Finance Forum and Conservation Finance Network.
 These are two sites I am building in collaboration with students and a nonprofit organization.
 We are experimenting with the latest innovations in online media and environmental communication.
 Both sites are using a “solutions journalism” approach to producing cutting-edge, pragmatic business news.

 Yale University brought Clean Energy Finance Forum on board after I built its initial iteration for a small national NGO, Clean Energy Finance Center.
 The website has been growing since 2012.

 I’ve also edited two magazines: BuildingEnergy and Renewable Energy World Magazine.
 My reporting has appeared in Midwest Energy News, Scientific American, Earth Island Journal, ecoRI News, On Wisconsin, and other publications.
-I’m a member of Online News Association, Solutions Journalism Network, Editorial Freelancers Association, and Society of Environmental Journalists.
-In 2014, I founded a professional group called STEM Media in Western Massachusetts, which is active online today.
-I am also a co-organizer of ONA Western New England.
+I am very interested in media technology and am a co-organizer of Online News Assocation Western New England.